 The pleasant hills and picturesque roof-tiled villages of the Mendrisiotto region vaguely recall Tuscany.
 In this striking landscape, the most delightful, intact and best preserved village is certainly Meride, with compact and stern medieval structures and little alleys that branch out from the narrow main street.
-Above the village is the Monte San Giorgio, a UNESCO World Heritage site, which is renowned for the fossils that have been found, over 200 million years old, and for the modern museum presenting the paleontological heritage of the region.
+Above the village is the Monte San Giorgio, a UNESCO World Heritage site, which is renowned for the fossils that have been found, over 200 million years old, and for the modern museum (located in the medieval heart of Meride) presenting the paleontological heritage of the region.

 "The village of Meride preserves many traces of a glorious past.
 Walking along the one main street, you are faced with a harmonious conglomeration of houses, some very old, of regional and national importance.
 Elegant gates from the 1500s, spacious courtyards and breezy loggias supported by columns made from Saltrio stone, offer a valuable and noble perspective."
 With these words, published on a large information panel, the commune welcomes its visitors.